blazegraph/database/bigdata-perf/CI/govtrack/background/README.txt

-Here is the summary by Matt Roy on how the rdf:type data were generated.
+Here is the summary by Cambridge Semantics on how the rdf:type data were generated.
 The various queries referenced below are found in this directory.

+  ----

 BaseURI=http://www.rdfabout.com/rdf/usgov/congress/people
 InputFile=./people.rdf OutputFile=./trig/people.trig BaseURI=http://www.rdfabout.com/rdf/usgov/congress/people